HMO housing standards

 Application of standards

-These minimum standards are relevant only to the licensing of an HMO, however, on any subsequent inspection, a risk assessment may determine that it is necessary to take other additional measures to ensure that the housing standards are satisfactory for each individual unit of living accommodation.
+These minimum standards are relevant only to the licensing of a HMO, however, on any subsequent inspection, a risk assessment may determine that it is necessary to take other additional measures to ensure that the housing standards are satisfactory for each individual unit of living accommodation.

 Access to all facilities is to be available at all times.

-Definition of an HMO
+Definition of a HMO

 Under the new Housing Act 2004, a HMO is now a ‘building or part of a building which is occupied by persons who do not form a single household’ which has been converted.